-Both emotional and functional brand attributes met- The next stage of measuring effectiveness is to conrics see improvements among the football followers. nect these brand benefits to financial advantages for Even attributes that are not directly communicated the sponsors - delivered through higher customer through the partnership can see strong benefits in acquisition and retention, market share or price prethe perceptions of those likely to have been exposed miums. to the partnership, such as 'data security', 'excellent website & apps', and 'offers fair rates & fees'.
-(Figure 3) Brand Finance uses this methodology to calculate the sports fans have used to engage with the sport can from a wide range of categorie.
+rics see improvements among the football followers. nect these brand benefits to financial advantages for Even attributes that are not directly communicated the sponsors - delivered through higher customer through the partnership can see strong benefits in acquisition and retention, market share or price prethe perceptions of those likely to have been exposed miums. to the partnership, such as 'data security', 'excellent sports fans have used to engage with the sport can from a wide range of categorie.